E3SM-Project/PAM/README.md

 };
 ```

+It is assumed that at least one tracer (water vapor) will be defined by the microphysics.

 ## Debugging utilities

 In `include/pam_const.h`, there are various validation routines to determine if an array contains inf, NaN, or negative values: